GuoJieLiu/OCT_fp_reconstruction/README.md

 > [1]  M. A. Medina-Pérez, O. Loyola-González, A. E. Gutierrez-Rodríguez, M. García-Borroto, L. Altamirano-Robles, Introducing an experimental framework in c# for ﬁngerprint recognition, in: Mexican Conference on Pattern Recognition, Springer, 2014, pp. 132–141.

 ## Notes
-**The key codes of the image processing, Aline signal proccessing and reconstruction wiil upload soon.**
+**The key codes of the image processing, Aline signal proccessing and reconstruction will upload soon.**

 ## Contributor & Contact information
 **Guojie Liu**: 1800271034@email.szu.edu.cn.
 Attribution: College of Computer Science and Software Engineering, Shenzhen University, Shenzhen 518060, China.